"We saw an opportunity in the market to expand our product line, but we didn't have the in-house technical talent."

 "I needed help with database work and our inhouse engineers were all tied up, so I used Code For Cash and within a week Ali was doing great work for us.
 We've since given him follow-up projects and will keep connected with him for a long time"

 "Our team spent a year building a new SaaS app, and we needed to hire a developer to build a marketing site.
 We hired Daniel within 24 hours."

 Zack has spent 10 years working in software in Silicon Valley, including for TrialPay (acquired by Visa) and Lookout ($1 Billion valuation).
-He has a B.A. from The University of Chicago.
-He is the coauthor of the bestselling Software Engineer's Guide to Freelance Consulting.
+He studied math at University of Chicago.
+He is coauthor of the bestselling Software Engineer's Guide to Freelance Consulting.

 We are big fans of Harj Taggar, YCombinator, and Triplebyte.
 We recommend that you use Code For Cash in conjunction with Triplebyte in order to get the best results for your hiring process.
 If you hire someone through Triplebyte, we are not paid a fee.

 We are big fans of Matt Mickiewicz and his companies Hired, Flippa and 99designs.
 We recommend that you use Code For Cash in conjunction with Hired in order to get the best results for your hiring process.
 If you hire someone through Hired, we are not paid a fee.

 Code For Cash has an API and we offer complimentary integration with Zapier, ATS and CRM systems.

 Yes!
 Our general rule of thumb is that if somebody has written a blog article about it, we are able to recruit a competent developer.